Part Two in a Series

 The game will have to be changed because of the fatalities and injuries of the last season .
 Many of the persons who are loudest in their demands to have alterations made, however, are those who cannot or do not suggest just what things should be done.

 American “foot-ball” had blended rugby with soccer following the Civil War, and from 1880 onward officials struggled to control increasingly vicious field contact, along with managing hordes of player casualties.
 Various types of injury threatened football players in 1910, with doctors virtually powerless to treat lethal conditions such as brain hemorrhaging, spinal paralysis, and infection.

 Traumatic brain injury [TBI] occurred routinely for the impacts and indirect “jars” above neckline.
 Players charged headlong into each other on every play, naturally and necessarily, ramming with forward leverage then slamming against ground.
-Thus countless brain injuries posed the greatest challenged to game organizers and medical professionals.
+Thus countless brain injuries posed the greatest challenge to game organizers and medical professionals.
 Symptoms of TBI ranged in players from headache to hemorrhage, and diagnosis was sketchy with scant treatment option.